Medical Billing and Coding

 No specific skills or experience are prerequisite for entry into the AAPC program.
 A 4-year college degree or an associate degree may influence hiring decisions, but in this industry you don’t need either.

-What is the difference between the CPB and CPC courses?
+What is the difference between the medical billing (CPB) and medical coding (CPC) courses?

-The training process for dual CPC and CPB certification takes 12 months or less, depending on your experience and background.
+The training process for combined CPC (Medical Coding) and CPB (Medical Billing) certification takes 12 months or less, depending on your experience and background.
 To learn more about what training you need, please call our career counselors today at 877-290-0440.

 Where can I find medical billing and coding schools near me?

-For students who prefer to train in a classroom setting, you’ll find numerous AAPC medical billing and coding classes throughout the US—all taught by AAPC-approved instructors trained with our exclusive Medical Coding Training curriculum (MCT).
-These medical coding courses are written and updated by the same people who write the certification exams.
-To find a class in your area, you can use our classroom directory lookup tool or call a career counselor at 877-290-0440.
+For students who prefer to train in a classroom setting, AAPC medical billing and coding classes are located throughout the U.S. To find a class in your area, you can use our classroom directory or call a career counselor at 877-290-0440.

 As an online student, how can I interact with other medical billing and coding students?